Windows Dev Kit 2023

 Windows Dev Kit 2023 (also known as Project Volterra) is an ARM-based compact desktop computer for software developers, developed by Microsoft.
 It was announced during the Build conference on May 24, 2022, and was released on October 24, 2022.

-Windows Dev Kit 2023 came pre-loaded with Windows 11 Pro and features a Qualcomm Snapdragon 8cx Gen 3 system-on-a-chip (SoC), 32 GB LPDDR4X RAM, 512 GB NVMe SSD, Wi-Fi 6, Bluetooth 5.1, three USB-A, two USB-C, one Mini DisplayPort (with HBR2 support), and physical Ethernet ports.
+Windows Dev Kit 2023 came pre-loaded with Windows 11 Pro and features a Qualcomm Snapdragon 8cx Gen 3 system-on-a-chip (SoC), 32 GB LPDDR4X RAM, 512 GB NVMe SSD, Wi-Fi 6, Bluetooth 5.1, three USB-A, two USB-C (with DisplayPort Alternate Mode support), one Mini DisplayPort (with HBR2 support), and one physical Gigabit Ethernet port (embedded USB).
 It can support up to three external monitors simultaneously.
+The USB-C ports provide USB-PD but the device itself cannot be powered by them.
 The device's shell design is "made with 20% recycled ocean plastic".

 Windows Dev Kit 2023 contains a neural processing unit (NPU), enabling developers "to run hardware-accelerated AI tasks and machine learning workloads".

-Supported languages
+Development

+The Windows Dev Kit 2023 was developed by the Microsoft Surface and Qualcomm as the first developer kit for Windows on ARM.
+The internals of the device are based on that of the Surface Pro 9 with 5G.
+Unlike the ARM version of the Surface Pro, the System on a chip is the Qualcomm Snapdragon 8cx Gen 3 rather than Microsoft's customized Microsoft SQ3.

+Availability

 The device was released on October 24, 2022, in Australia, Canada, China, France, Germany, Japan, the United Kingdom, and the United States.

-The device supports German, English, French, Japanese, and Chinese as available languages from the time the device is first turned on.
-Like other Windows devices, other language packs are available for download depending on the region.

-The following table shows all languages that are compatible, including those for Windows Subsystem with Android.